How to Create an Online Form

 Sign In to FormSmarts

 First, sign in to the online form builder using the email address registered on your account and your password.
-If you haven't got an account yet, sign up now.
+If you haven't got an account yet, create an account now.
 Make sure you visit the link in the email message we'll send you to activate your account.
-You won't be able to log in unless your account has been activated.You are now ready to create a web form.
+You won't be able to log in unless your account has been activated.You are now ready to create an online form.

 - Enter a friendly form name, for your own use